swathyjayaseelan/MessageBoardApp/README.md

 ### Front-end
 1. Run npm install
 2. Run npm run dev
-3. The application opens in localhost:5173
+3. Open the browser and navigate to localhost:5173

 ### Features
 1. Create a new message by providing name and message